omarsalaheldiin/Credit_Card_Fraud_Detection/README.md

 - Feature Importance

 ## Results
-The best model achieves an ROC-AUC score of 0.88 with the Random Forest Classifier.
-The most important features are identified, which include V17, V12, V14, V10, V11, and V16.
+The best model is the XGBoost, it achieves an AUC score of 0.973.
+The most important features are identified, which include V14, V4, V12, V17, V10, and V7.

 ## Libraries To run the notebook:
 - numpy